amaliartnaa/amaliartnaa/README.md

 ###

-<p align="left">My name is Amel and I'm a Information System student from Surabaya</p>
+<p align="left">My name is Amel and I'm an Information System student from Surabaya</p>

 ###